aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 ## Workshop Details

-In this workshop, you will add encryption and decryption features to an example Employee Portal Service.
+In this workshop, you will add [client-side encryption and decryption](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/client-server-side.html) features to an example Employee Portal Service.
 You will learn about some
 real world AWS patterns for integrating [client-side encryption](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/client-server-side.html)